 Style, 16th ed.
 (Chicago:

 CITATIONS: Elizabeth Shown Mills, Evidence Explained: Citing

-History Sources from Artifacts to Cyberspace, second edition revised (Baltimore: Genealogical Publishing
+History Sources from Artifacts to Cyberspace, third edition revised (Baltimore: Genealogical Publishing

 Case Studies and Proof

 Thorough research often results in a significant body of

 relevant material that may or may not directly resolve the